Best Computer Preventive Maintenance Practices

 Despite being a closed box, the system unit accumulates a lot of dust and debris.
 These dust particles if allowed to accumulate inside your computer are harmful in one way or the other.

-The accumulated dust particles covering your components forms a thermal blanket hence causing your system to overheat.
+The accumulated dust particles covering your components form a thermal blanket hence causing your system to overheat.
 This can cause some of your components to get faulty prematurely.

-Some of the dust particles are corrosive in nature.
+Some of the dust particles are corrosive.
 They can thus cause oxidation or rust on your electronic components hence cutting the flow of data.

 Some of these dust particles are electrically conductive, so if allowed to accumulate for a long time, they can form an unwanted path between two pins of a component and create a short circuit.
 This will destroy your computer.

 Open the cover and blow the inside thoroughly.
 Also, don't forget to clean at the back where we have the I/O ports and the Power Supply Unit fan.

 You will be surprised how much dust and debris will come out of your system.
 By the way, you will require a dust mask and a dust coat to protect yourself from the dust.